Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 Conclusion: How does a dog see?

-• He does not see in black and white , but mainly distinguishes blue, yellow and shades of gray.
+• He doesn't see in black and white , but mainly distinguishes blue, yellow, and shades of gray.

-• His vision is less clear , but he detects movements very well
+• His vision is less sharp , but he detects movement very well.

-• He sees much better in the dark than we do.
+• He can see much better in the dark than we can.

 • And he perceives the world in a different, but equally rich way.